 What is the Internet?

-To enable computers to exchange information the Internet uses the TCP/IP protocol (Transmission Control Protocol/Internet Protocol).
+To enable the accurate and rapid exchange of information among computers, the Internet uses the TCP/IP protocol (Transmission Control Protocol/Internet Protocol).
 A protocol is a set of rules and methods by which Internet devices establish connections and transfer information.

 To direct information to its proper destination the Internet relies on two address systems: